METALS-Nickel sinks to eight-month low on trade tensions and weak steel prices

 U.S. President Donald Trump warned last week that he was ready to levy additional tariffs on practically all Chinese imports, while China is prepared to ask the World Trade Organization next week for permission to impose sanctions on the United States.

-Benchmark nickel on the London Metal Exchange was down 2 percent at $12,165 a tonne by 1400 GMT, its weakest since Dec.
+Benchmark nickel on the London Metal Exchange closed down 1.5 percent at $12,230 a tonne after hitting $12,165, its weakest since Dec.
 29 last year.

 CTA (commodity trading advisers) funds unleashed more selling in the zinc market, Alastair Munro at broker Marex Spectron said in a note.

-“Shorts are rebuilding, with the trend suggestive of the market testing the $2,325 support and then that $2,283 low from mid-August.”
+“Shorts are rebuilding, with the trend suggestive of the market testing ... that $2,283 low from mid-August.”

 * STEEL PRICES: Nickel, largely used to make stainless steel, and zinc, mainly used for galvanising steel, were also pressured by a slide in Chinese steel futures.